aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

 1. Log in to the [Aiven console](https://console.aiven.io/).
 1. Click **Tools** in the top menu.
-1. Select **Kafka topic catalog**.
+1. Select **Apache Kafka topic catalog**.

 ## Browse the topic catalog

-On the Kafka topic catalog page, you can:
+On the Apache Kafka topic catalog page, you can:

 - **Table view**: This default view lists all topics in a table format, showing columns for the topic name, service, project, and owner.